adriendoespostrock/KemperDisplay/README.md

 - macOS 13.5 or later
 - Intel or Apple Silicon Mac
+- windows 11 computer
 - Kemper Profiler Player
-- USB connection between the Mac and the Profiler
+- USB connection between the Mac/PC and the Profiler

 ## How it works